 Is sedation dentistry safe for all ages?

 Before a dentist administers a sedation method, they will review the patients complete medical history.
-While sedation dentistry can be safe for all ages, it really depends on the patient’s health status.
+While sedation dentistry can be safe for all ages, it actually depends on the status of the patient’s health.
 Some people have certain conditions that may not allow them to use sedation methods for dental treatments.

-Some oral sedation medications have age restrictions.
+Some oral sedation medications have age restrictions as well.
 Unless otherwise stated by your dentist, sedation is safe for most patients.
-We use it in a controlled environment by dental professional who are trained and certified to administer it.
+We use it in a controlled environment by trained and certified dental professionals who administer it safely.

 Does oral sedation put you to sleep?